atomiks/tippyjs-react/README.md

 }
 ```

-#### Note on Headless Tippy in React
+#### Headless root element

-The root popper node is abstracted away and gets styled/mutated by Tippy
-internally, so Headless Tippy in React is partially headless.
-This ensures it
-works correctly with minimal effort on your behalf to render.

-When rendering an element with the `render` prop, you're rendering the inner box
+When rendering an element with the `render` prop, you're rendering the inner
-element that the root popper node wraps, which is what gets styled and animated.
+element that the root popper (positioned) node wraps.

-For advanced cases, you can access the parent popper node as `instance.popper`
+For advanced cases you can access the root element via `instance.popper`.
-in the `onCreate` lifecycle hook.

 [Here's `moveTransition` with Framer Motion](https://codesandbox.io/s/tippyjs-react-framer-motion-j94mj).

 ### Component children

-If you want to use a component element as a child, ensure you forward the ref to
+If you want to use a component element as a child of the component, ensure you
-the DOM node:
+forward the ref to the DOM node:

 ```jsx
 import React, {forwardRef} from 'react';